lorossi/curriculum-vitae/README.md

 ## Credits

-Template by [Shubham Mazumder](https://it.overleaf.com/latex/templates/plushcv/jybpnsftmdkf), slightly edited to fit my needs.
+Template by *Andreï V. Kostyrka, University of Luxembourg*, edited to better fit my needs.